jamesmcm/vopono/USERGUIDE.md

 If `--allow-host-access` is set then the host machine IP (as seen from the network namespace) is also added to the hosts file as `vopono.host` so you can access services on the host machine from within the network namespace e.g. at `http://vopono.host:8080` etc.

+The namespace uses its VPN-specific resolver rather than the host resolver.
+If the host runs Tailscale, this means Tailscale MagicDNS names and direct tailnet addresses are not available inside the namespace.
+To reach a tailnet service, run a proxy for that service on the host and use `--allow-host-access` to reach the proxy through `vopono.host`.
+The proxy should listen only on the vopono host interface or otherwise be protected from unintended access.

 If provider port forwarding is enabled (e.g. `--port-forwarding` or `--custom-port-forwarding` with ProtonVPN or PIA) then the forwarded port is provided as `$VOPONO_FORWARDED_PORT`.

 ### Running commands before and after execution within the network namespace